G8GYW/g8gyw.github.io/readme.md

 TP4056 IC is available very cheaply and all you need then is a USB lead and 5 Volt supply.
 You will also need to change a surface mount resistor on the charger board to set the current to the correct value (150mA).
-This shown in the photograph below, and the value I used was 8.2k.
+This is shown in the photograph below, and the value I used was 8.2k.
 When using the charger you have to open the tin lid to see the status LEDs, but you could remove these and wire the pads to panel mounted ones instead.